-PJM net is a robust multi-protocol label switching (MPLS) network that connects member Control Centers and plants to PJM's dual redundant Centrol Centers.
-Private voice and data permanent virtual circuits (PVCs) are provided to link to PJM's dual redundant Centrol Centers.
+PJMnet is a robust multi-protocol label switching (MPLS) network that connects member Control Centers and plants to PJM's dual redundant Control Centers.
+Private voice and data permanent virtual circuits (PVCs) are provided to link to PJM's dual redundant Control Centers.
 The number of physical interfaces and their capacity will be determined by the impact of the member's facilities on overall PJM Operations.

-A Voting Member (as defined in the Operating Agreement), for their generation assets asdescribed in Exhibit 3: Guidelines for Metering Installation, will receive one PJMnet connection.
+A Voting Member (as defined in the Operating Agreement), for their generation assets as described in Exhibit 3: Guidelines for Metering Installation, will receive one PJMnet connection.
+A Voting Member has the option to request that PJM provide, at the Voting Member's sole cost and expense, up to five additional PJMnet connections.